michel4j/devioc/_sources/index.rst.txt

 Getting Started
 ===============
 Before you can use DevIOC, you'll need to install it and its dependencies.
+We recommend installing it inside a virtual environment using the following commands on the shell

 ::

+    $ python -m venv devioc
+    $ source devioc/bin/activate
-   $ pip3 install devioc
+    (devioc) $ pip3 install devioc

 It is a pure python module, although it requires